- If Shockwave Flash Player freezes on your PC, you’re entitled to suspect a browser-related issue.

 Shockwave Flash freezes on most browsers and this ruins the user experience for many because they are unable to surf the web without constant issues.

 Although this is quite frustrating there are some solutions that might help.
 Take a closer look at the fixes listed below.

-What to do if Shockwave Flash Player Crashes in Windows 10
+What to do if Shockwave Flash Player is crashing in Windows?

 - Go to Device Manager.
-You can start Device Manager by pressing Windows Key + X on your keyboard and choosing Device Manager from the menu.
+You can start it by pressing the Windows Key + X on your keyboard and choosing Device Manager from the menu.